Considering Home Care Staff

 The Joint Commission, an independent, not-for-profit organization, accredit and certifies more than 20,000 health care organizations and programs in the United States.
 Joint Commission accreditation and certification recognized nationwide as a symbol of quality that reflects an organization's commitment to meeting certain performance standards.

-The Private Duty Home care Association (PDHCA) established by the National Association for Home Care & Hospice (NAHC), is a trade association of home care providers dedicated to helping the ill and disabled remain at home.
+The Private Duty Homecare Association established by the National Association for Home Care & Hospice is a trade association of home care providers dedicated to helping the ill and disabled remain at home.

-The home care organization must have qualified professionals on staff to give assessment, care planning, and supervision and maintain compliance with the standards and procedures and pay accreditation fees annually.
+The home care organization must have qualified professionals on staff to do the assessments, care planning, and supervision and maintain compliance with the standards and procedures and pay accreditation fees annually.

-- Ensures that the organization is legitimate, accountable and can deliver safeguards to consumers, if something go wrong.
+- Ensures that the organization is legitimate, accountable and can deliver safeguards to consumers if something goes wrong.

-- Assures consumers that the organization complies with employment laws and regulations.
+- Assure customers that the organization complies with employment laws and regulations.

 - Makes certain the consumer is dealing a fiscally sound organization.

-- Assures that employees are prepared and capable before entering the home and able to perform the needed tasks and level of care.
+- Assures that employees are prepared and capable of entering the home and able to perform the needed tasks and level of care.

-- Declares the service meets the needs of the consumer, is appropriate, and that the consumer remains informed and treated fairly.
+- Declares the service meets the needs of the consumer, is appropriate, and that the user remained informed and treated fairly.

 - Ensures that the service delivered is safe, that problems resolve quickly, employees supported, and service meets the changing needs of the recipient.

-- Assures that the home care agency strives to give quality of care, deliver more effective service and maintain positive service outcomes.
+- Assures that the home care agency strives to give the quality of care, deliver more efficient service and maintain positive service outcomes.

-- Ensures that the organization has capacity to deliver services promised.
+- Ensures that the organization can provide services promised.

 - Inform the consumer of the rights and responsibilities they have as recipients of home care services.

-- Makes certain the consumer understands the risks in home care, to ensure the safety of the recipient and employee, to minimize accidents and improve the delivery of service.
+- Makes certain the user understands the risks in home care, to ensure their safety, to minimize accidents and improve the delivery of service.

-- Assures that the organization complies with the law and program regulations and that the organization maintains a high level of integrity.
+- Assures that the organization complies with the law and program regulations and that the group maintains a high level of integrity.